Advertisement

 Discovering floral adventures beyond the Philly Flower Show

 This year, the Philly Horticultural Society’s (PHS) annual Philly Flower Show (PFS), happening March 1-9, holds the theme "Gardens of Tomorrow."
-Exhibitions by Japanese garden designer Kazuyuki Ishihara as well as former Black Girl Florists Collective members' Philly-based Bloom Bold & Co., and New York-based Simply Nia Design will be featured.
-The January Preview at the Franklin Institute featured mayor Cherelle Parker and futuristic designs.
+Exhibitions by Japanese garden designer Kazuyuki Ishihara, as well as former Black Girl Florists Collective members' Philly-based Bloom Bold & Co. and New York-based Simply Nia Design, will be featured.
+The January preview at the Franklin Institute featured Mayor Cherelle Parker and futuristic designs.

 However, what if you don't have the funding (or time) to visit this year's show?
 Last year, we addressed creative ways to attend PFS on a budget.
 This year, we want to offer ways to enjoy cultivated gardens and outdoor spaces for free (or close to it) if you can’t make it to PFS.
-In 2015, the New York Times called Philly an “urban outdoor oasis.”
+In 2015, The New York Times called Philly an “urban outdoor oasis.”
 For an urban city, Philly has numerous green areas.
 Here’s a roadmap to hidden gems that you’ll hopefully explore.

 West Philly

-The BioPond (Kaskey Park)
+The BioPond (James G. Kaskey Memorial Park)

 The Porch at 30th Street Station